xtdb/xtdb/docs/phase_2.md

 when someone writes into the past.

-The more advanced case introduces proper incremental view maintenance and move CRUX more into rule engine territory, where subscriptions could be rules, which would fire when new matches become available.
+The more advanced case introduces proper incremental view maintenance and move Crux more into rule engine territory, where subscriptions could be rules, which would fire when new matches become available.
 Like above, this gets complicated by the fact that rules might run at different nodes but submit data back into the same